High probability decoupling via approximate unitary designs and efficient relative thermalisation: Introduction

 We remark that the task of replacing Haar random unitary operator via randomly chosen unitary operator from an approximate unitary design is fairly non-trivial in the case of the decoupling theorem that we consider in this work.
 This is because of the following reasons: \begin{enumerate}

 \item The function $f(U)$ in Result~\ref{result:main} above is not a polynomial in the entries of the unitary operator $U$.
-So, even though Dupuis proved a concentration result for $f(U)$ under Haar measure in Fact~\ref{fact:Dupuis_3.5}, a similar statement for $U$ chosen uniformly from a unitary design is not straightforward.
-Hence we upper bound $f(U)$ by a function $g^2(U)$, defined in Section~\ref{subsec:prooftechnique} below , which is a polynomial in entries of $U$.
+So, even though Dupuis proved a concentration result for $f(U)$ under Haar measure in Fact~\ref{fact:dupuisconcentration}, a similar statement for $U$ chosen uniformly from a unitary design is not straightforward.
+Hence we upper bound $f(U)$ by a function $g^2(U)$, defined in Section~\ref{subsec:prooftechnique} below using Fact~\ref{fact:cs_tilde}, which is a polynomial in entries of $U$.
 The methodology of replacing Haar measure with unitary design can be applied to $g^2(U)$.
 However we first have to prove a concentration result for $g(U)$ under the Haar measure, which calls for the evaluation of a `good' Lipschitz constant of $g(U)$, which is another challenging task that we carry out here.
-We then have to prove a concentration result for $g^2(U)$ from the concentration result for $g(U)$, which is also a non-trivial task.
+We then have to prove a concentration result for $g^2(U)$ from the concentration result for $g(U)$, which is also a non-trivial task.\\ To have an analogous `tight' Lipschitz constant in asymptotic iid limit so that we can recover Dupuis result, we need to define new smooth max entropy!
+Known definition of smoothed max entropy does not suffice for this purpose due to weighting operators in Cauchy-Schwarz.